WPDevelopers/embedpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress is good with embeds.
-EmbedPress is great!
-WordPress supports around 35 media sources and then EmbedPress adds over 40 more, including Facebook, Google Maps, Google Docs, and UStream.
+WordPress supports around 35 embed sources, but EmbedPress adds over 40 more, including Facebook, Google Maps, Google Docs, UStream!
+Just use the URL!

 == Description ==
 The goal of EmbedPress is to embed ANYTHING in WordPress.